Blue diamond: Treatments

 Blue diamonds are only considered rare and valuable if they are natural.
 The definition of a natural blue diamond is a blue diamond that was mined with its blue color already present.
 Since the 1950s, many methods have been developed to change a diamond’s appearance, including adding color to a colorless stone.
-These are considered enhanced diamonds and do not have the value or resale value of a natural blue diamond.
+These are considered enhanced diamonds and do not have a natural blue diamond value or resale value.
 Enhanced blue diamonds are not bought with the intention of investment or eventual resale.
 Synthetic blue diamonds have also been made, using the HPHT method.

 Blue diamond mines

 The earliest recorded blue diamond, the Hope Diamond, was discovered in India, in the Kollur mine in the Guntur district of Andhra Pradesh (which at the time was part of the Golconda kingdom), in the seventeenth century.
 However, blue diamonds have also been discovered in the Cullinan Mine in South Africa and the Golconda region.
-A few blue diamonds have been discovered in the Argyle Mine in Western Australia as well, and are offered at their annual Argyle Tender when they are found.
+A few blue diamonds have been discovered in the Argyle Diamond Mine in Western Australia as well, and are offered at their annual Argyle Tender when they are found.
 It is thought that blue diamonds, unlike most other diamonds, are formed in the lower part of Earth’s mantle, and that the boron creating their blue color originates from serpentinite carried down to the mantle by subducting ocean tectonic plates.